PCswanson/CircuitCircuit/README.md

 # CircuitCircuit
 Code for Adafruit's Circuit Playground Developers Board which gives it 8 capacitive touch connections like a Makey-Makey has.

+The +/- switch turns the functions on and off.

 The default connections and their keyboard / mouse outputs are:

 Up Arrow Key: pin 10